7. Stopwatch

 3. Look up the frequency of the clock signal MAX10_CLK1_50 in the DE10-Lite User Manual.

-5. Finish the top-level module clocks_de10_lite of the stopwatch code frame.
-Use the smallest possible values for the parameter N in the instantiations of the module counter_mod_k_ro.
+5. Finish implementing the top-level module clocks_de10_lite in the stopwatch code frame.
+Use the smallest feasible values for the parameter N in the instantiations of counter_mod_k_ro.

 6. Program the FPGA of a DE10-Lite board.
 Explain and illustrate your programmed FPGA to the teaching personnel.
 In your submission include a scan of this week’s tailored coversheet which represents the deliverable of this subtask.